-Morphine abuse can also lead to fluid retention, making users experience swelling joints and appear bloated.
+Furthermore, morphine abuse can cause fluid retention, making users experience swelling joints and appear bloated.
 Ultimately, misuse of morphine can take a toll on a person’s emotions.
 People suffering from morphine addiction may experience irritability, anxiety, irrational fears, and depression.

 Short-Term Side Effects of Morphine

 Immediate effects of morphine will vary based on different factors, including the amount taken, method of administration, and a person’s general health.
-Depending on how the drug was administered, short-term effects will start to show within the first few minutes and last up to six hours.
+You will experience short-term effects within the first few minutes and last up to six hours depending on how the drug was administered.
 These effects include: